-Kelly Jie Seafood is always bustling with business no matter the day, I would definitely recommend making a reservation before coming down.
+Kelly Jie Seafood is always bustling with business no matter the day, so I would definitely recommend making a reservation before coming down.
 Otherwise, do it the Singaporean kiasu (fear of losing out) way and make sure to get someone to come down early and chope seats to beat the dinner crowd.

 This little seafood restaurant is a place we frequent, and I can safely say that consistency is there as they never fail to serve up a perfect meal for us.

-The star of the night was the Claypot Crab Bee Hoon Soup (seasonal prices).
+The star of the night was the Claypot Crab Thick Bee Hoon Soup (seasonal prices).
 Gosh, this is really the best way to have your crab.
 The soup is unbelievably flavourful and so very addictive, don’t be surprised if you see people finishing up this gigantic bowl.
 In fact, we always order an extra serving of soup and noodles because it is simply that heavenly!

 Amongst all the other different ways to have your crab here at Kelly Jie Seafood, this is certainly our favourite.
 If this doesn’t interest you in the least bit, then the Black Pepper Crab (seasonal prices) and Salted Egg Crab (seasonal prices) are pretty good alternatives.

-Famous for its Mee Tai Mak (noodle made with rice flour, commonly known as rat noodles or silver needle noodles), 136 Hong Kong Street Fish Head Steamboat also boasts a pretty good zi char menu that had the best value-for-money dishes.
+Famous for its Mee Tai Mak (noodle made with rice flour, commonly known as rat noodles or silver needle noodles), 136 Hong Kong Street Fish Head Steamboat also boasts a pretty good zi char menu that has the best value-for-money dishes.

-That aside, my favourite dish of the night was the Pork Ribs With Salted Egg (small: S$10, medium: S$15, large: S$20).
+That aside, my favourite dish of the night was the Pork Ribs With Salted Egg (S$16).